00000SZ/whitetrash/README.txt

 Whitetrash whitelists web traffic at the domain level, and is a powerful technique to eliminate communications for a lot of malware.

-See INSTALL for installation instructions.
+See INSTALL.txt for installation instructions.
 Further documentation is available from http://whitetrash.sf.net

 Contact the author at: gregsfdev@users.sourceforge.net